 Combined sanitary drains

-Am I on a combined sanitary drain?
+Is my property on a combined sanitary drain?

-Combined sanitary drains are not owned by Council or QUU.
-The ongoing maintenance of a combined sanitary drain is the responsibility of the owners of the properties serviced by the drain.
+Combined sanitary drains are not owned by Council or Urban Utilities.
+Ongoing maintenance is the responsibility of the owners of the properties serviced by the drain.
 Each owner must ensure that the section of the combined sanitary drain located within the boundaries of their property complies with the requirements of the Plumbing and Drainage Act 2018 s70, and is kept in good condition and operating properly.
 Any defects that occur in the combined sanitary drain must be rectified by the owner of the property that contains the defective section of a drain.
 A permit must be obtained from Council before repairs are carried out.

 How do I come off a combined sanitary drain?